gaohuia/links/README.md

 ### Close the connection and run in background.###

 It tells the client to close the connection.
+It works fine on httpd && chrome.

 ```php